GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 Create a new Print Layout
 ```

-## Map composition
+## Map Composition

-A good map guides the reader in understanding the information available on the map, makes the information easily accessible and is not overloaded with information.
+A good map guides the reader in understanding the information available on the map, makes the information easily accessible, and is not overloaded with information.

-In General, there are a few things to keep in mind when creating a map:
+In general, there are a few things to keep in mind when creating a map:

 - The main map should cover the largest portion of the page and be centred.
-- A complete map must have a legend, the sources, a title, the scale, as well as other information to contextualize the information presented on the map.
+- A complete map must have a legend, sources, title, scale, and neccessary other information to contextualize the information presented on the map.
 - Additional information, such as title, sources, scale bar, legend, orientation, etc. should be scaled accordingly.
     - Titles should be large so the reader can identify it as the main topic of the map.
     - Additional information should be smaller and moved out of the main focus of the page (e.g. at the bottom, to the sides, or in the corners).
-- A well structure page layout helps the reader discern the different information on the map and makes it easier to know where to look for certain information.
+- A well-structure page layout helps the reader discern the different information on the map and makes it easier to know where to look for certain information.
 Frames and boxes can structure the page layout.
 For example, a legend can be put on the bottom or to the right of the map.

 <!--In the [next chapter](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.html), we will take a look at good map design and discuss how to recreate design elements. -->